 It works well as an insect repellant.
 Simply combine a teaspoon of soap, water, and 12 teaspoon cinnamon powder in a spray bottle and spray it straight on the plants.

-What could be better than utilizing a natural cleanser to clean your favourite dinnerware and crockery?
+What could be better than utilizing a natural cleaner to clean your favorite dinnerware and crockery?
 Combine equal amounts of Castile soap and water and pour it into the dishwasher’s detergent section.